lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 --- abstract

-Module-Lattice-Based Key-Encapsulation Mechanism (ML-KEM) is a quantum-resistant key-encapsulation mechanism (KEM).
-This document specifies algorithm identifiers and ASN.1 encoding format for ML-KEM in public key certificates.
-The encoding for public and private keys are also provided.
+The Module-Lattice-Based Key-Encapsulation Mechanism (ML-KEM) is a quantum-resistant key-encapsulation mechanism (KEM).
+This document describes the conventions for using the ML-KEM in X.509 Public Key Infrastructure.
+The conventions for the subject public keys and private keys are also described.

 --- middle